libyal/winreg-kb/docs/sources/system-keys/Mounted-devices.md

 # Mounted devices

-The mounted devices settings are stored in the key:
+The Mount Manager's persistent name database is stored in the key:

 ```
 HKEY_LOCAL_MACHINE\SYSTEM\MountedDevices